freeglobetrekker/fud.zone/index.md

 ## Welcome to the FUD.ZONE

+### "The Best Answer to a Fudder, Is None At All" -A Person on Tik Tok

 You are probably here seeking knowledge of FUD.
 Fortunately for you, we only speak of FUD & derivatives of FUD.
 Whenever you commit to visiting the FUD.ZONE, be forewarned.
 You may not like what you see.
 If you're here, you're going to make it.
 We almost guarantee it, but cannot due to legal issues.
 Not financial advice.

 ### Today's FUD